mersinkonomi/greek_llm_pipeline/README.md

 ### Configuration

-Edit the settings at the top of `elsyn.py`:
+Edit the settings at the top of `scripts/elsyn.py` or use `config/config.yaml`:

 ```python
 MAX_PAGES = 0        # 0 = all pages, or set a limit for testing